 - Creeping rhizomes spread out from the main plant, exploiting gaps and weaknesses in any structure it encounters.
 These rhizomes easily fragment and quickly establish new plants, making control of the species particularly difficult.

 - Specialist removal is always advisable, and often a prerequisite to lending for mortgage purposes.

 - There are also several pieces of UK legislation covering the species.

 What is the scientific background of Japanese knotweed?

 Japanese knotweed has been reclassified several times since it was first named, moving between the Polygonum, Fallopia and Reynoutria genera.

 The Polygonaceae are a family of flowering plants known informally as the knotweed family.
 There are around 1200 species in the family, broken down into 48 genera.
 The knotweed family contains some of the most prolific weeds, including species of Persicaria, Rumex and Polygonum.

 Species in the genus Reynoutria are characteristically robust erect perennials that grow from rhizomes.
 The boundaries of Reynoutria have been much confused; and as a result it has been repeatedly merged with and separated from Fallopia.
 This is why Japanese knotweed is still commonly referred to as Fallopia japonica.

-In its native range Japanese knotweed spreads both by seed and vegetatively, but in the UK the plants are all female with male sterile flowers.
+In its native range Japanese knotweed spreads both by seed and vegetatively, but in the UK the plants are all female.
 This means that although seeds are often produced, they are infertile and cannot produce new plants.
 All plants in the UK are therefore a result of growth from root and stem fragments.

 The rapid spread of Japanese knotweed across the UK is largely attributed to its amazing ability to reproduce vegetatively from very small fragments of rhizome.